School Bus Driver

 Best Rated

-Asked by Ciara about 10 years ago
+Asked by Deanna almost 9 years ago

 What happens to a student when another student hits someone with and object like a belt

-Asked by Lola almost 10 years ago
+Asked by Lola about 10 years ago

 Well, it depends on the age of the child and the circumstances.
 If an object was thrown and it hit another child accidentally, I obviously handle that situation differently.
 On my bus, unless any visible marks were left by the object on the victim, then I will normally call or speak with the parents of the child who threw the object as well as notify the parents of the victim.
 In more severe cases where marks were left, I write the children up (both the victim and the offender) because often there is more to the story than just the object being thrown or used against the victim and then I also call the parents of the children to let them know what my course of action is.
 I also pull the video tape on my bus and review it to see if it was a clear case of victimization or a tit for tat situation.
 Even in clear cases of victimization - the victim will get written up but a notation will be made that they were the VICTIM and not the offending student.
 This is so the principal or administrator knows exactly who to talk to over the incident.

-Asked by Dad almost 9 years ago
+Asked by Trisha over 9 years ago

 I get ur response but the bus driver can't see intill she stops because she coming up a hill and there a big tree in the way pluses my Brock down vehicle she wouldn't be able to see them til she passed my vehicle witch at that point she shouldbestope

-Asked by Deanna over 8 years ago
+Asked by Deanna almost 9 years ago

 Are your children in your vehicle or are they standing at the stop?
 Its not clear as to where your children were this morning while waiting for the bus.
 That being said, it doesn't change the fact that it could have been a substitute bus driver that doesn't know the route very well.
 If there is a visibility issue then you definitely need to take that up with the school district or be standing out there with your children with a flash light to maybe flag the driver down if visibility is an issue.
 Perhaps installing a street light or lamp might illuminate the situation and make it clear if your children were standing at the stop.
 Either way you should probably contact the district to talk to them about it and address your complaints.